wp-plugins/facebook-like-a-lot/readme.txt

 1. Upload `facebook-like-a-lot` folder to the `/wp-content/plugins/` directory
 2. Activate the plugin through the 'Plugins' menu in WordPress
-3. Configure the Options of the plugin (App Id, App Secret and Admin E-mail are mandatory)
+3. Configure the Options of the plugin (App Id and App Secret are mandatory)
 4. Profit :)